MathVerg/WriteUp/InsomniHackTeaser2024/Tinderbox/Readme.md

   ...
 }
 ```
 The pointer is dereferenced, and the corresponding value is passed as second argument to `setValues`.
-If the buffer does not overflow, this argmument should then always be zero.
+If the buffer does not overflow, this argument should then always be zero.
 How is it actually used:
 ```C
 function setValues(a:int, b:int, c:int) {
   var d:int = stack_pointer;